Neurological and Spinal Shock are Often Confused but They’re not the Same!

 Spinal Shock

 Definition: Spinal shock, on the other hand, only becomes apparent with a thorough neurologic examination following an acute spinal cord injury.
+In these cases, the bleeding, inflammation and chemical mediators conspire to cause ischemia of the spinal cord itself.

 Temporary Loss of Reflexes and Muscle Tone: Spinal shock is a temporary loss of reflexes and muscle tone below the level of the spinal cord injury.